stelar-eu/data-profiler/README.md

 java -jar <path-to-RML_Mapper.JAR> -m <output-path>/mapping.ttl -d -s <RDF-serialization> -o <path-to-output-RDF-file>
 ```

-File ```mapping.ttl``` required for this step has been created in the same folder as the JSON output produced by the data-profiler, as specified in the user's configuration.
+File ```mapping.ttl``` required for this step has been created in the same folder as the JSON output produced by the stelardataprofiler, as specified in the user's configuration.
 Options for the ```<RDF-serialization>``` include: ```nquads``` (__default__), ```turtle```, ```ntriples```, ```trig```, ```trix```, ```jsonld```, ```hdt```.
 If the path to the output RDF file is ommitted, then the RDF triples will be listed in standard output.

 > **_NOTE:_**  Executing this operation with the RML Mapper requires Java 11 or later.

-### License
+## License

 The contents of this project are licensed under the [Apache License 2.0](https://github.com/stelar-eu/data-profiler/blob/main/LICENSE).

+## Acknowledgements

+This work was partially funded by the EU Horizon Europe projects STELAR (GA.
+101070122)